xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/functionalities.rst.txt

 The QR code page is presented to the User who selects IT-Wallet System Authentication within a cross-device process.
 Its purpose is to prompt the User to scan the generated QR code using their Wallet Instance.

 Relying Parties SHOULD implement the QR code page (cross-device) provided in the Official Resources.
-In any case:
+The Relying Party implementing the page:

-- The page MUST include the Visual Identity elements of the IT-Wallet System, including the logo;
+- MUST include the Visual Identity elements of the IT-Wallet System, including the logo;
-- The page MUST display the QR code along with a clear and concise message instructing the User to scan it using their Wallet Instance;
+- MUST display the QR code along with a clear and concise message instructing the User to scan it using their Wallet Instance;
-- The page MUST indicate the validity period of the QR code with a short and clear message;
+- MUST indicate the validity period of the QR code with a short and clear message;
-- The page MUST include a Call To Action allowing the User to generate a new QR code in case of timeout;
+- MUST include a Call To Action allowing the User to generate a new QR code in case of timeout;
-- The page MUST include a Call To Action allowing the User to cancel the operation and return to the Discovery Page.
+- MUST include a Call To Action allowing the User to cancel the operation and return to the Discovery Page.

-To ensure QR code readability:
+Furthermore, in compliance with [REF_ACCESSIBILITY], regarding the QR code, the Relying Parties:

-- Minimum recommended dimensions MUST be respected to ensure successful scanning.
-A size of 150×150 pixels is generally sufficient; for high-density codes (e.g., long URLs or many characters), 300×300 pixels or larger is recommended;
+- MUST respect the minimum recommended dimensions to ensure effective scanning.
+A size of 150x150 pixels is generally adequate, but for codes with high data density (e.g. long URLs or numerous characters), it is advisable to increase it to 300x300 pixels or more;
-- Adequate contrast MUST be maintained between the QR code and the background (ideal: black code on a white background);
+- MUST ensure minimum contrast between the QR code and the background (the ideal condition provides for a white background with a black QR code);
-- Color inversion between the QR code and the background MUST be avoided;
+- MUST avoid color inversions between background and QR code;
-- Only one QR code SHOULD be displayed per page;
+- MUST limit the presence to only one QR code per page;
-- The QR code MUST be sharp and high-quality (SVG format is recommended);
+- MUST ensure sharpness and high quality;
-- No text or other visual elements SHOULD overlap or obscure the QR code.
+- MUST ensure SVG format;
+- MUST ensure that it is not partially hidden by text or other elements.

 **Waiting page (cross-device only)**

 The waiting page is shown after the QR code has been scanned and prompts the User to continue the Authentication process within their Wallet Instance.

 Relying Parties SHOULD implement the waiting page (cross-device) provided in the Official Resources.
-In any case:
+The Relying Party implementing the page:

-- The page MUST include visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
+- MUST include visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
-- The page MUST include a clear and concise message instructing the User to continue the process on their Wallet Instance.
+- MUST include a clear and concise message instructing the User to continue the process on their Wallet Instance.

 **Thank you page**

 The thank you page is displayed after the User completes the Authentication process via their Wallet Instance.
 Its purpose is to prompt the User to proceed to the authenticated area of the Relying Party's Touchpoint.

 Relying Parties SHOULD implement the thank you page provided in the Official Resources.
-In any case:
+The Relying Party implementing the page:

-- The page MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
+- MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
-- The page MUST provide a clear and concise message confirming that the authentication process was successfully completed;
+- MUST provide a clear and concise message confirming that the authentication process was successfully completed;
-- The page MUST include a Call To Action prompting the User to proceed to the Touchpoint authenticated area.
+- MUST include a Call To Action prompting the User to proceed to the Touchpoint authenticated area.

 **Error page**

 The error page is displayed when an issue occurs during the Authentication process.
 Its purpose is to inform the User about the nature of the error (e.g., technical issue, network issues, Wallet Instance malfunction, denied data sharing, etc.) and to present the available next steps.
-For further details, refer to the `Error Management`_ section.
+For further details, refer to the :ref:`functionalities:Error Management` section.

 Relying Parties SHOULD implement the error page provided in the Official Resources.
-In any case:
+The Relying Party implementing the page:

-- The page MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that conveys the type of error;
+- MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that conveys the type of error;
-- The page MUST include a clear and concise message explaining the nature of the error, the error code, and a simple description;
+- MUST include a clear and concise message explaining the nature of the error, the error code, and a simple description;
-- The page MUST include one or more Call To Action guiding the User toward the appropriate next step (e.g., retry, contact support, etc.).
+- MUST include one or more Call To Action guiding the User toward the appropriate next step (e.g., retry, contact support, etc.).

 Management of Electronic Attestations
 -------------------------------------